danielolivier/wallapop/README.md

 If not clone the project using `git clone https://github.com/danielolivier/wallapop.git`

-Go to downloaded project directory and run `npm run serve` or `ng serve` to run it locally.
+Go to downloaded project directory and run `npm install` and then `npm run serve` or `ng serve` to run it locally.
 By default it will open port :4200 but feel free to use a custom one using --port flag.